 She perked up.
 “Let me see what they look like.”
 As I took each from the box and held it up for her, this is how she responded.

 She decided to keep all three.
-And these were the last three dresses she would wear as her children, grandchildren and great grandchildren came to see her, sit with her and say good-byes.
+And these were the last three dresses she would wear as her children, grandchildren and great grandchildren came to see her, sit with her, kiss her, and say good-bye, "I love you."

 Memory units and fiblets

 Through my work I see the various interpretations of devotion – a once a week visit, several times a week visits for outside trips, and brief daily visits.
 I see the faces of acceptance and denial.

 Despite memory units and special training for work with the men and women with dementia, these are too often looked at as the end of the road rather then a transition.
 Such units are a bridge to help those in their last years retain some dignity – yes, even if we must resort to the geriatric fiblet.